Skip to main content

 Hormonal Therapy for Women

-For women in or menopause, hormonal therapy aims to replenish declining levels of key hormones.
+For women in perimenopause or menopause, hormonal therapy aims to replenish declining levels of key hormones.
 This often involves a combination of estrogen and progesterone.
 In many cases, testosterone is also a critical component of a comprehensive protocol.
 Though women produce less testosterone than men, it is vital for their energy, mood, cognitive function, muscle mass, and libido.

 Protocols for women are carefully dosed and might include: